 - i.
 The City will pursue federal, provincial, and private operating grants but will strictly limit financial support of these programs to avoid commitments which continue beyond funding availability. - ii.
-All capital grants are reviewed on an annual basis to ensure the allocation of funds are fully maximized. - iii.
-Provincial Municipal Sustainability Initiative (MSI) grant dollars shall be directed solely to Municipal Capital Projects from the year 2020 onwards.
-During the approved phase out of MSI from the Utility model from the year 2016 through 2020, MSI grant dollars shall be allocated as follows:
+All capital grants are reviewed on an annual basis to ensure the allocation of funds are fully maximized. - Provincial Municipal Sustainability Initiative (MSI) grant dollars shall be directed solely to Municipal Capital Projects from the year 2020 onwards. - iv.
+Federal grants of \$987,000 annually be allocated to Utilities.